felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 fact, it can be *good* to fail at reaching an important goal, as long as you see this as an opportunity to learn about what you could improve next time you set a goal.
-The reason it is important to set a clear goal is so that when we try something, we can verify sure it is pushing us in the right direction.
+The reason it is important to set a clear goal is so that before we try something, we can verify if it is pushing us in the right direction.
 It doesn't have to be a big goal.
 It just needs to be meaningful to you and push you in the right direction.
 You can make the goal bigger as you get better.